 There is an understandable focus on the contrasting expectations of England, Scotland and Ireland and the magazine features interviews with Bobby Robson, Andy Roxburgh and Jack Charlton.

 Bobby Robson appears relaxed and mildly optimistic; hailing his squad as the most talented he has ever assembled.
 However, it’s hard not to feel sorry for Andy Roxburgh; the opening paragraph refers to him as ‘Andy Who?’
 I always thought Roxburgh seemed like a thoughtful, likeable chap, and he confesses to the interviewer that all he wants on his tombstone is “Teacher”.
-It’s all a bit tragic when you think of the Costa Rican disaster that laid in wait for his team.
+It’s all a bit tragic when you think of the Costa Rican disaster that was lying in wait for his team.
 As for Jack Charlton, his side’s perspective can be summed up by one quote, “other teams will misuse their strengths and that will give us a chance”.

 I’ll shut up now and let you read some for yourself.
 You can download a few of the articles from the links below.